centreon/centreon-engine/doc/installation/index.rst

 Installation
 ############

-Centreon recommends using its official packages from the Centreon Entreprise Server (CES) repository.
-Most of Centreon' endorsed software are available as RPM packages.
+Centreon recommends using its official packages from the Centreon Open Sources version available free of charge on our repository (ex CES).
+Most of Centreon endorsed software are available as RPM packages.

 Alternatively, you can build and install your own version of this